 As the conversation continues about our Primary Transit Network, we’re continuing to listen and make changes to improve service.

-Winnipeg Transit has firmed up plans for improving service this spring.
+Winnipeg Transit is improving service this spring.
 Highlights include adding more trips where needed most, and extending service on 10 routes we heard ended too early.

-Transit is also proposing the first routing changes since we launched our new bus network.
-If approved, these will go into effect in June.
+Transit will also be undertaking the first routing changes since we launched our new bus network.

 We're grateful to everyone who has provided feedback guiding these changes.
 We're committed to listening and taking action.